AngelosGuan/ECE470FinalProj/week3/README.md

 ```
 python final_test.py
 ```
 - In the GUI, you should see `UR3` robot move according to the input theta.
+Predicted frame will be displayed in the scene.
+It can be shown that the current tool frame will finally fit the predicted frame.
 In the terminal, the predicted tool-frame pose using forward kinematics and the actual pose of tool-frame achieved by passing in theta to `simxSetObjectPosition()` should be printed.

 ### 4. Code